 Top 10 Worst Twist Villains in Disney Movies

-Disney has been using a trope in their recent movies that people have been getting tired of.
-The twist villain.
-A character that gets introduced in the film and is revealed as the villain later on.
-Remember when Disney used to make awesome villains?
-I miss those days.
-So let’s take a look at the worst twist villains in Disney movies.
+Disney has been using a trope in their recent movies that people have been getting tired of: the twist villain.
+This is a character introduced in the film who is later revealed as the villain.

 As soon as Evelyn makes her first appearance in the movie when she clumsily enters the room during Winston's meeting, I'm pretty sure 90% of the audience thought to themselves: "She's the villain."
 I know I did.
 That's a testament to Disney and Pixar's audience growing to expect these twist villains with each new movie.